Local produce and market cuisine: our Montréal restaurant picks

 The Village: Panacée and Ô Thym

-A bit farther away, farm-to-table restaurants: Bika Farm & Cuisine (Saint-Blaise-sur-Richelieu), Parcelles (Magog), Les Cocagnes and Porcine (Frelighsburg), La Cabane d’à côté (Mirabel) and Maison de Soma (Mont-Tremblant)
+A bit farther afield, farm-to-table restaurants: Bika Farm & Cuisine (Saint-Blaise-sur-Richelieu), Parcelles (Magog), Les Cocagnes and Porcine (Frelighsburg), La Cabane d’à côté (Mirabel), Maison de Soma (Mont-Tremblant) and Auberge Saint-Mathieu (Saint-Mathieu-du-Parc, 2026 Michelin star).

 Laure Juilliard